 Here’s a great overview of Marquette’s student demographics, as well as a super comprehensive freshman profile for the class of 2022 that details test scores, academic programs, general demographics, etc.

-Let’s take a look at a few details about the class of 2022 to give you a sense of who Marquette is accepting:
+This is the most recent data available, so let’s take a look at a few details about the class of 2022 to give you a sense Marquette’s acceptance trajectory:

 Additionally, by the numbers:

 Now obviously these types of statistics change year to year, but they can give you a general sense of what incoming freshman classes look like at Marquette.